apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

    If the wrong paths are excluded, then some nodes might not show up in query results that should.

+4. Sub-root index definitions (e.g. `/test/oak:index/index-def-node`) -
+   `excludedPaths` and `includedPaths` need to be relative to the path that index is defined for.
+If the condition is supposed to be put for `/test/a` where the index definition is at `/test/oak:index/index-def-node` then `/a` needs to be put as value of `excludedPaths` or `includedPaths`.
+   On the other hand, `queryPaths` remains to be an absolute path.
+   So, for the example above, `queryPaths` would get the value `/test/a`.

 See to [OAK-2599][OAK-2599] for more details.

 #### <a name="aggregation"></a>Aggregation